niquefa/python-to-cpp-or-java/README.md

    }
  }
 ```

+in C++ we can even go further and separate instructions inside a loop with a comma, but, try not to go there, in programming contests time is the most important resource, and going with so tricky aspects of each language will more likely make more harm than good to your team.

 # Reading data
 In python we are used to reading data line by line, either using ```input()```, ```raw_input()```, ```sys.stdin``` and other tools, but it is generally used to read line by line.
 In C++ and Java we have multiple tools to read either line by line, or token by token (**token** for this purpose is just a fancy synonymous of **word**), as a general good practice, is better to stick to reading all the input in a problem’s solution line by line or all the input token by token, but not mixing the two ways in the same solution to a problem, mainly because the new line characters will be enoing to dealt with.